 In 1993, the Czech and Slovak Federative Republic split into two independent states – the Czech Republic and the Slovak Republic – after mutual agreement by both federations.
 The Czech Republic (CR) joined the European Union on 1 May 2004 following a referendum.
 Czechoslovakia was one of the founding members of UNESCO and, following the separation of Czechoslovakia, the independent CR became a UNESCO member state in 1993.

 Until 1989, there was a dense network of ideologically controlled and endowed cultural facilities – libraries, cultural centres and houses, cinemas, theatres, museums, monuments, observatories etc. This network was centralised in the 1950s and structurally reorganised in the 1970s.

 At the beginning of the 1990s, this network underwent mass privatisation and denationalisation.
-All state institutions like book publishers and music industries, film studios, circuses and art agencies were privatised.
+All state institutions, such as book publishers and music industries, film studios, circuses and art agencies, were privatised.
 Some state ideological cultural institutions were closed.
 State funds like the Czech Music Fund and others were transformed into foundations in conformity with the new Act on Foundations (see also chapter 8.1.2).

 Denationalisation of cultural facilities was a very important step in the process of democratisation.
 This process is also very closely connected with the Territorial Reform of Public Administration in the CR.
 The Act on Municipalities released the local authorities from organisational subordination to the state and it allowed them to establish cultural institutions.
 Many cultural institutions – in particular theatres - were transferred to their jurisdiction from the state level.

 The first stage of territorial reform ended with the establishment of new higher territorial units – 14 regions, which were created on the basis of Constitutional Act No. 347/1997 Coll.
 The regions started operating on 1 January 2001, following the introduction of the Act on the Regions.
 In the second stage of reform of territorial public administration, dozens of museums, galleries and libraries were transferred to the regions on the basis of the Act on the Transfer of Certain Objects, Rights and Liabilities of the Property of the CR (see also chapter 7.1).